 “I am proud that we came together to deliver economic development legislation that has helped us land huge projects, creating thousands of jobs,” the governor said.

-Whitmer extolled the benefits of economic development packages which are ostensibly responsible for so much continued corporate interest in the state.
+Whitmer extolled the benefits of economic development packages that are ostensibly responsible for so much continued corporate interest in the state.

 Elected officials are sensitive to the state’s economic reputation, perhaps more so than to its actual economic performance.
 When lawmakers hear reports of major automobile manufacturers like Ford promising investments in EV battery plants in other states, they see that as a massive loss of face.